bubbletroubles/PowerStig/PowerSTIG-with-Azure-Automation.md

 The following PowerShell will script will import the PowerSTIG dependencies into an existing Azure Automation environment.
 For more informationon how to install PowerSTIG please reference: https://github.com/microsoft/PowerStig

 **Note:** PowerSTIG requires a number of dependent DSC modules, and the version of theses modules will most likely change over time.
-To ensure you have the correct required modules run this code
+To ensure you have the correct required modules run this code. **If the modules fail to load, please run this script a second time. **

 ```powershell
 [CmdletBinding()]